jpartida97/alexa-davinci-skill/README.md

 # alexa-davinci-skill

-If that's your intention, I hope this documentation can help you to create an Alexa skill that uses the OpenAI Davinci model.
+If that's your intention, I hope this documentation can help you to implement an Alexa skill that uses the OpenAI Davinci model.

 ### About the development philosophy